List of Neon Genesis Evangelion characters: Merchandise

 According to Neon Genesis Evangelion: The Unofficial Guide, which was written by Kazuhisa Fujie and Martin Foster, the anime's release "ignited a boom in merchandise unprecedented in a country already awash with such goods", with over 600 items being made to celebrate the event.
 The characters were used for T-shirts, access-dateries, posters, and watches.
 Action figures became the most popular items, particularly those of Rei; books featuring her image on the cover also sold quickly and media named her "the Premium Girl".
 When Neon Genesis Evangelion: Death & Rebirth was released in 1997, the UCC Ueshima Coffee Co. company marketed coffee cans with the characters of the series, selling 400,000 cases—about twelve million cans; after the release of Evangelion: 1.0 You Are (Not) Alone in 2007, another 300,000 cases containing about nine million cans were sold.
 In 1997, a series of books dedicated to the show's protagonists was published; Rei, Asuka, Shinji and Kaworu, along with two artbooks titled Photo File Eve, about only the female protagonists, and Photo File Adam, dedicated to the male characters.
 In the same year, a catalog titled "E Mono" containing articles about the series and the characters was published; it also listed some dōjinshi—unofficial comics made by fans.

-According to critic Pier Francesco Cantelli; "it is impossible to take a tour of Akihabara without coming across at least one poster depicting [the show's] protagonists"; he also compared the success of the Evangelion franchise to the popularity of Star Wars in the United States.
-Neon Genesis Evangelion protagonists also appear in video games based on the original animated series and medias not belonging to the Evangelion franchise; these include Monster Strike, Super Robot Wars, Tales of Zestiria, Puzzle & Dragons, Keri hime sweets, Summons Board, Puyopuyo!!
+According to critic Pier Francesco Cantelli, "it is impossible to take a tour of Akihabara without coming across at least one poster depicting [the show's] protagonists"; he also compared the success of the Evangelion franchise to the popularity of Star Wars in the United States.
+Neon Genesis Evangelion protagonists also appear in video games based on the original animated series and media not belonging to the Evangelion franchise; these include Monster Strike, Super Robot Wars, Tales of Zestiria, Puzzle & Dragons, Keri hime sweets, Summons Board, Puyopuyo!!
 Quest, Line Rangers, Unison, MapleStory, Valkyrie Connect, Ragnarok Online, The Battle Cats and an official crossover episode of Shinkansen Henkei Robo Shinkalion.